 - If you have a concern for botulism, do your research and test the PH level, although the average PH of honey is too acidic for botulism.

-- You could also consider adding a tsp or 2 of ACV, which can also reduce the chances of botulism.
+- You could also consider adding a teaspoon or 2 of ACV, which can also reduce the chances of botulism.

 - Enjoy, and be healthy!!!